steptr/MIT-License/README.md

-*SCROLL DOWN THE PAGE FOR ITALIAN TEXT*
+*SCROLL DOWN THE PAGE FOR OTHER LANGUAGE TEXT*

 This repository includes my translation of the open source license "MIT License Expat" from English into Italian.